idleberg/vscode-hopscotch/README.md

 - Hopscotch
 - Hopscotch Mono, a less colourful variant
-- Hopscoth Classic, a syntax-only theme
+- Hopscotch Classic, a syntax-only theme
-- TextMate Theme
+- TextMate

 Also [available](https://github.com/idleberg/Hopscotch) for these apps: